Auth0 - Integrations - Idura Verify Documentation

 • you should choose Front Channel only if you are developing a pure SPA application.
 Otherwise, choose Back Channel.

-1. If you chose Back Channel as a Type, enter the Client Secret generated by Criipto Verify when you enabled the OAuth2 Code Flow.
+1. If you chose Back Channel as a Type, enter the Client Secret generated by Idura Verify when you enabled the OAuth2 Code Flow.

 2. Select Save Changes.